 Prosecutors also charged Brown's mother, Karen McCutchin, with helping him hide two laptops during the execution of a search warrant in March 2012.
 She pleaded guilty to a misdemeanor charge and was given probation.
 McCutchin attended Tuesday's hearing, saying afterward that she was "cautiously optimistic" about Brown's upcoming sentencing.

 According to signed plea agreement documents filed earlier this month, Brown acknowledged he sent online messages "threatening to shoot and injure agents of the Federal Bureau of Investigation."
 He also admitted to helping someone using the nickname "o'' access stolen Stratfor data, as well as obstructing the execution of the search warrant at his home.

-His attorneys succeeded in getting most of the indictment for republishing a link to the Stratfor data dismissed.
+His attorneys, Ahmed Ghappour and Charles Swift, succeeded in getting most of the indictment for republishing a link to the Stratfor data dismissed.
 They argued that Brown was working with contributors around the world to investigate public materials "such as information obtained from leakers and hackers."

 With the help of his attorneys and supporters, Brown has continued to write and publish from jail.
 He's written online columns on the television habits of fellow inmates and other aspects of jail life, and his supporters have published an e-book in which he critiques the mainstream media and television pundits.